An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Related works

-In the literature, one can find a number of multi-objective optimization algorithms for {SSC management} problems that are not population-based as, for example, those based on hybridizations with the VNS \citep{Eskandarpour2013,Govindan2015}, Simulated Annealing \citep{Chibeles2016} and AUGMECON2 with a local search {method} \citep{Tautenhain2018}. \citet{Tautenhain2018}, in particular, introduced a multi-objective matheuristic that combines AUGMECON2 with a model-based heuristic that iteratively solves {SSC management} problems with \camila{the strategic constraints relaxed}. {In this case, for the method to find a feasible solution to the original problem in a reduced computational time,} the variables related to the tactical decisions are fixed {at the} values of the solution of the relaxed problem.
-Moreover, {at each iteration} a local search strategy {is applied to the feasible solutions to enhance the quality of the solutions found.}
+Matheuristics are powerful solution methods that hybridize heuristic methods with mathematical programming techniques.
+A few matheuristics can be found in the literature to approach multi-objective SSC problems.
+The matheuristic proposed by \citet{Osmani2017} combined AUGMECON with a Benders decomposition to find Pareto solutions for a SSC management problem. \citet{Zhang2016robust} also introduced a matheuristic that employs a Benders decomposition to split a SSC problem into two subproblems associated with the \typo{strategic} and tactical decisions. \citet{Tautenhain2019} introduced a multi-objective matheuristic founded on AUGMECON2, called \emph{AugMathFix}, which iteratively solves mono-objective SSC management problems with strategic constraints relaxed.
+In this case, for the method to find a feasible solution to the original problem in a reduced computational time, the variables related to the tactical decisions are fixed at the values of the solution of the relaxed problem.
+Moreover, {at each iteration} a local search strategy is applied to the feasible solutions to enhance the quality of the solutions found.

+As presented in Table \ref{tab:related_models}, with the exception of \emph{AugMathFix}, the existing SSC heuristics do not account for all the decisions considered in the model introduced in \citep{Mota2018}.
+However, the resulting integrated SSC problem has a significant amount of integer variables, forcing the authors to simplify its solution through scenario analysis \cite{Mota2018}.
+Optimization solvers like CPLEX have a better performance in solving mixed-integer programs when they have a reduced number of integer variables.
+In this context, matheuristics that decompose the original problem into simpler ones or that relax binary and integer variables, for example, may speed up mixed-integer solvers in finding solutions.

+Lagrangian decomposition methods, in particular, are potential candidates to solve SSC optimization problems since they allow us to simplify complicated constraints, such as those including binary variables, for example.
+These methods presented good results in finding solutions for related SC problems. \citet{Heidari2018} and \citet{Yousefi2017} studied the Lagrangian decomposition of multi-objective supply chain {problems.} \citet{Heidari2018} employed the $\epsilon$-Constraint method to transform the multi-objective SSC management problem into a sequence of mono-objective problems.
+The resulting mono-objective problems were then solved by a Lagrangian heuristic.
+The pair of constraints to be relaxed was the one that, when removed from the problems, resulted in the lowest computational running times.